taylordu/Blocks/README.md

-This is my solo project.
+Blocks is a drag and drop task manager.